What Are the Low-Key Signs That Reveal a Person’s True Character?

 Why This Matters

-The Cost of Ignoring Low Key Signs
+The Cost of Ignoring Low-Key Signs

 They would, however, avoid their duties and engage in backroom gossip about coworkers.
-I could have avoided relying on them if I had been more aware of their little behaviors, such as how they interacted with others or handled deadlines.
+I could have avoided relying on them if I had been more aware of their little behaviours, such as how they interacted with others or handled deadlines.

 The stakes are enormous, particularly in intimate partnerships or work environments where morality is crucial.